choudharyamit3400/microservices-springboot/README.md

 <img width="671" alt="image" src="https://github.com/user-attachments/assets/9a60b5aa-3fa3-4a8f-a982-f502693ce7d1">

-Steps to Docerize an SpringBoot Application
+Steps to Dockerize an SpringBoot Application

 <img width="706" alt="image" src="https://github.com/user-attachments/assets/820e8e3b-ba44-4c98-8331-79d4bfba2b78">

 This Readme file is a work in progress and will get updated after every  pending item is finished and checked in to this repository

+Steps to setup and run these micro services.
+1. download zipkin.jar from [here](https://zipkin.io/pages/quickstart) , start it by using command "java -jar filename" , it would start at port 9411 and can be access as http://127.0.0.1:9411/
+2. create 3 databses department_db , employee_db & organization_db in mysql database (you can use any other database just dont forget to use the correct dependecy and db configuration in application.properties )
+3. install docker desktop and run a local image of rabbitMq  by using commnad  "docker run --rm -it -p 5672:5672 {rabbitmqImagename that  you have installed in docker desktop}"
+4. always Start Service Registry first -- it will start at  port 8761
+5. then start config server --> it would need an additional github repo by name config-server and this repo should have {servicename}.prperties file , it would start on port 8888
+6. then start apigateway - it would  start at port 9191 , if you add any new resource in your services then it should be configured in apigateway's application.properties
+7. then start department service , it would start at port 8080
+8. then start organization service , it would start at port 8083
+9. then start employee service , it would start at port 8081